 Grade range: K–12 teachers.

 Our educators are available to discuss the options.
-Schedule a meeting with a NHEEP educator who specializes in your grade band.
+Sign up below and your regional educator will be in touch.

 * Not including the NH towns served by municipal utilities that are not part of NHSaves: (Ashland, Littleton, New Hampton, Wolfeboro and Woodsville).